Overpayment recovery FAQ

 If you believe that the employer owes you money, you can ask them to reconcile your entire pay file.

-If you agree with the overpayment, but want to repay it once your file has been reconciled:
+If you agree with the overpayment, but want to repay it once your file has been reconciled depending on the format of your letter:

-If you are a current employee, choose Option 1 (I acknowledge the overpayment).
+If you are a current employee, with a pre-June 2023 letter, choose Option 1 (I acknowledge the overpayment).
 Under Repayment Options choose “After all 3 conditions are met (flexibilities are applied).”
-If you pick this option, the employer will not commence recovery until the following three conditions are met: (a) they’ve paid you all outstanding monies owed to you; (2) you’ve received three consecutive correct paycheques; and (3) you’ve established a recovery agreement.
+If you pick this option, the employer should not commence recovery until the following three conditions are met: (a) they’ve paid you all outstanding monies owed to you; (2) you’ve received three consecutive correct paycheques; and (3) you’ve established a recovery agreement.

 If you disagree with the overpayment:

-You can choose Option 2 (disagree with the overpayment) and write in detail why you disagree with it.
+You can choose Option 2 or 3 depending on your letter (disagree with the overpayment) and write in detail why you disagree with it.
 Add in that you also want your entire pay file reconciled because it is the employer that owes you money.

-* Note that disagreeing with the overpayment solely on the basis that the employer owes you money for a different period does not normally stop the recovery of the overpayment.
-In order to pause recovery, you will need to include specific details about why the overpayment listed in the letter is incorrect or past the limitation period.
+Note that disagreeing with the overpayment solely on the basis that the employer owes you money for a different period does not normally stop the recovery of the overpayment.
+To pause recovery, you will need to include specific details about why the overpayment listed in the letter is incorrect or past the limitation period.

-16. This has been a huge mess.
+- 17. This has been incredibly frustrating.
 How can I get compensation for all of my Phoenix-related losses?

-If you’ve had serious losses and impacts to your life and health due to Phoenix, we strongly encourage you to make a severe impacts claim
+If you’ve had serious losses and impacts to your life and health due to Phoenix, we strongly encourage you submit a severe impacts claim.

 You can reach out to your local or component for assistance with filing a grievance.